In this blog, we explain the search engine, website, and business benefits of having and using shorter URLs.

 Five top tips and best practice advice for creating user-friendly URLs

 Use simple and catchy URLs at the launch of your website.
-Short URLs will help you to avoid having to make corrections (301 redirects) to them afterwards and make them more memorable.
+Short URLs will help you to avoid having to make corrections (301 redirects) to them afterward and make them more memorable.